-On Thursday, July 2, 2026, at the iconic Auditorium of La Pedrera, Casa Milà, one of Barcelona’s most celebrated Gaudí landmarks and a UNESCO World Heritage Site, AnA will bring together three architects whose work is united by a powerful and timely common thread: the reuse and transformation of buildings.
-Presented with our Main Sponsor and Co-Host VELUX, this edition places a special focus on how architects across different contexts and scales are reimagining, adapting, and breathing new life into existing structures, one of the most urgent and relevant conversations in architecture today.
+On Thursday, July 2, 2026, at the iconic Auditorium of La Pedrera, Casa Milà, one of Barcelona’s most celebrated Gaudí landmarks and a UNESCO World Heritage Site, we will bring together three internationally renowned architects whose work is united by a common thread of the reuse and transformation of buildings.
+This edition places a special focus on how architects across different contexts and scales are reimagining, adapting, and breathing new life into existing structures, addressing one of the most urgent and relevant conversations in architecture today.

 This event is co-presented with our Main Partner and Co-Host VELUX, and kindly supported by our partners JUNG and EQUITONE.